 The origin of the pilgrimage to Nusa Penida

-The next day, the terrified people of Bali went to a priest.
-He summoned Barong to send Mecaling back to Nusa Penida.
-The high priests of Gelgel’s kingdom came later on to Nusa Penida to clean the island of dark spirits and banish Mecaling.
-But Mecaling has not totally disappeared and the Pura Ped Temple retains his spirit.
-This temple is therefore a source of power for those who practice black magic.
-But also a place of pilgrimage for those seeking protection from evil and sickness.
-There is also a solemn rite that every Hindu in Bali must perform at least once in this lifetime.
-During a pilgrimage to the temple of Pura Ped in Nusa Penida, he must find the balance between the negative and the positive.
-That is the only way to reach calm and harmony.
+After the attack, the people of Bali sought the help of a priest who summoned Barong to send Mecaling back to Nusa Penida.
+The high priests of Gelgel’s kingdom later cleansed the island of dark spirits and banished Mecaling, but his spirit remains at the Ped Temple.
+This temple is therefore a source of power for those who practice black magic and a place of pilgrimage for those seeking protection from evil and sickness.

-What are the different temples in Bali and Nusa Penida ?
+What are the various types of temples in Bali and Nusa Penida ?

-- Pura mrajapati to worship prajapati, the lord of creation and protector.
+- Pura Puseh is dedicated to the worship of Vishnu, while Pura Mrajapati is for the worship of Prajapati, the lord of creation and protector.

-- Pura dalem, dedicated to the worship of Shiva, Durga, Mother nature, Banaspatiraja (barong), Sang Bhuta Diyu, Sang Bhuta Garwa, and other deities.
+- Pura Dalem is dedicated to the worship of Shiva, Durga, Mother Nature, Banaspatiraja (Barong), Sang Bhuta Diyu, Sang Bhuta Garwa, and other deities.
 These temples are connected to rituals concerning death.

-The most visited temples in Nusa Penida island are Pura Dalem Ped and Pura Goa Giri Putri.
-Both of them are important places to understand the culture and the history of Nusa Penida.
+In Nusa Penida, the most visited temples are Pura Dalem Ped and Pura Goa Giri Putri.
+Both temples are important places to learn about the culture and history of the island.